Medical

 How will isolation/quarantine be conducted?

-1. Students who choose to isolate will be responsible for communicating with their professors regarding COVID similarly to any other illness and
+1. Students who choose to self-isolate will be responsible for communicating with their professors regarding their COVID diagnosis similarly to any other illness.

 If I feel ill but cannot leave my room, how can I get medical attention?

-Sick students who are ill should schedule a visit immediately at the Student Health Center by calling 936-261-1410.
+Sick students can schedule an appointment with the Student Health Center by calling 936-261-1410.

-If the student is experiencing life-threatening illnesses, the student should contact the Campus EMTs using 936-261-1375.
+If the student is experiencing a life-threatening emergency, the student should contact the Campus EMTs using 936-261-1375.

 What are the types of services available for medical services?